Chikungunya control guideline

 Response procedure

+Response to confirmed cases should be undertaken within three days.
 The response to a notification will normally be carried out in collaboration with the case's health carers.
-But regardless of who does the follow-up, PHU staff should ensure that action has been taken to:
+Regardless of who does the follow-up, PHU staff should ensure that action has been taken to:

 • Confirm the onset date and symptoms of the illness